 Expeditious Hearing Process: In FY2014, the average number of days from receipt of an appeal or complaint until the State Personnel Board issued a final order decreased from 133 to 122, still over the anticipated 115 days.
 There were a number of cases that were continued or delayed for various reasons: in 1 case, the appellant was facing criminal charges and requested the first hearing day for his dismissal appeal be continued until after the criminal charges had been adjudicated which delayed the appeal for 9 months; and in 3 other cases, there was a stipulation by the parties to continue consideration by the board from the January to the February board meetings.
 If those delays were not taken into consideration, the average number of days from receipt to final State Personnel Board order would have been 112 days, within the projected time frame of 115 days.

 The State Personnel Board will continue to encourage the parties to be prepared for the first day of hearing and discourage unnecessary continuances.

 Decreased workloads due to personnel reform.

 The State Personnel Board recognizes that personnel reform has impacted the number of appealable actions that have been taken against covered state employees.
 Thus, fewer appeals have been filed; in FY12 72 appealable actions were filed versus 46 filed in FY14, the same number as FY 13 (46).

 The Board will continue to watch this trend to determine what steps will need to be taken to ensure stakeholders get the full benefit of due process.

-It is forecast, due to Personnel Reform, in the next five years the number of appeals filed with the State Personnel Board will further decrease.
+Due to Personnel Reform, it is forecasted that in the next five years the number of appeals filed with the State Personnel Board will further decrease.
 Whistleblower protection for all state employees, covered and uncovered, as well as other jurisdictions, is still available through the State Personnel Board and the Board will continue to provide what services it can and must under its mandated statutory authority.